-Our Coastal Stripe Cornice Valance introduces wide stripes in colors Gray, Navy, or Turquoise.
+Our Coastal Stripe Cornice Valance introduces wide stripes in colors Gray.
 Decorative trim accents the bottom edge.
 Hint: This pattern beautifully complements the Aquastrian and Sea Coral Collections.

 Visit the Related Products tab to view the complete Coastal Stripe Collection, and to request fabric swatches.For tips on how to measure your windows, check out the Diagrams tab.
 See the Description tab for more product information.